Current Resident Artists

 About Me

 Bruce Kitts was born and raised in Central Illinois where he received his BFA from SIU at Carbondale in 2009 that followed up with a two year residency at Terra Incognito in Oak Park, Illinois.
 He received his MA from EIU in 2012.
 As a member of the Illinois Artisan Program, his work has been displayed in various galleries and museums throughout Illinois.
 In 2015, Bruce left for the west coast where he was a studio tech and artist in resident at the Mendocino Art Center.
 Since then, his work has been displayed in several nationally juried exhibitions.
-In 2017, Bruce moved to Helena, MT to work as a studio potter and currently resides in Missoula, MT working in his home studio.
+In 2017, Bruce moved to Helena, MT to work as a studio potter and currently resides in Missoula, MT.